skrishnan22/fibonacci-clock/Readme.md

 # fibonacci-clock

-A Fibonacci clock using Python and Pygame
+A Fibonacci clock using Python and Pygame.

+Requires Python 3.

-Inspired by project on Kickstarter Created by Philippe Chrétien
+Inspired by project on Kickstarter Created by Philippe Chrétien.

 https://www.kickstarter.com/projects/basbrun/fibonacci-clock-an-open-source-clock-for-nerds-wit